irori-ab/dlqman/tutorial.md

        * matches if the header with key `internal-dlq-exception-class` matches the regex `.*RetryableException.*`
      * strategy: `resend10s` (defined further down in config)
        * Resend the message after 10 s
-     * also overrides the resend topic to `dlq-override`
+     * also overrides the resend topic to `resend-override`
   3. `catchtherest`
       * matcher: `all` (built-in matcher)
         * matches all messages